Otgon-Erdene-Otgonsukh/UoB-Proline-Taxi/docs/Docker_Setup.md

 ### Building the Docker container
+> [!IMPORTANT]
-Firstly, ensure that the .env file is present with the DATABASE_URL set.
+> Ensure that the .env file is present with the DATABASE_URL set.
-The build may succeed without first doing this, but you'll need the .env present to be able to run the project.
+> The build may succeed without first doing this, but you'll need the .env present to be able to run the project.

 To build the container, navigate to the root directory of the project, then run:
 ```sh